tsertkov/m9-generator/README.md

 ## Overview

-m9-generator is static site framework relying on `handlebars` for static files templating, `webpack` for JavaScript and CSS bundling and `browser-sync` for local live-reload development server.
+m9-generator is static site generator relying on `handlebars` for static files templating, `webpack` for JavaScript and CSS bundling and `browser-sync` for local live-reload development server.

 m9-generator follows future-focused approach and provides support to new standard solutions when handling CSS and JavaScript.